Crepesu/IT-Hardware-Sale-Website-Project/README.md

 # TechOps — IT Hardware Sale Website

 A responsive, static demo storefront for selling computers, laptops, components and accessories.
-Built with plain HTML/CSS/JS and Bootstrap — intended as a small teaching/demo project (SIT120 / SIT223 style).
+Built with plain HTML/CSS/JS and Bootstrap — intended as a demo project.

 This repository contains the TechOps front-end:
 - Index (home) with a featured deal and sidebar navigation